 The Florence Creek Walk links Florence Falls and Buley Rockhole (both offering beautiful swimming opportunities).
 As you walk, look out for birdlife, including kingfishers, honey-eaters, fairy-wrens and pigeons.
-Other wildlife to spot includes brown bandicoots and northern quolls.
-Or you might be lucky enough to see black flying foxes (bats) roosting in the trees.

 One of Litchfield National Park’s most impressive sights is the hundreds of termite mounds standing up to two metres high in a wide swathe of empty ground.
 Up to 100 years old, these structures are unique to northern Australia.
 Stroll through the area and marvel at what are enormous magnetic compasses, with their thin edges pointing north-south and broad backs east-west.

 We’ll then head off and return to Darwin about 5pm

 Meals: breakfast, lunch

 All accommodation on this tour is of the same standard and configuration in each location.
 We stay in the heart of Kakadu at Cooinda, and close to the entry of Litchfield National Park.